FBruzzesi/deczoo/docs/index.md

 ## Installation

-**deczoo** is published as a Python package on [pypi](https://pypi.org/), and it can be installed with pip, ideally by using a virtual environment (suggested option), or directly from source using git, or with a local clone:
+**deczoo** is published as a Python package on [pypi](https://pypi.org/), and it can be installed with pip, directly from source using git, or with a local clone:

 === "pip (pypi)"